Python

 To conclude, human uses decimal while computer uses binary for arithmetic.
 Decimal numbers are converted to binary for calculation and then converted back to decimal afterwards.
 There are precision lost during the conversions, so we see the odd output.

-But it's not yet how it is represented in computer, e.g. AKA float64, requires numbers to be formatted as below.
+But it's not yet how it is represented in computer, e.g. IEEE 754 double-precision binary floating-point format AKA float64, requires numbers to be formatted as below.

 Described in formula it's .